stephanmax/website/src/writing/2022-04-13-the-purpose-of-this-website.md

 ---
 title: The Purpose of This Website
 created: 2022-04-13
+updated: 2022-07-04
 ---

-The [results of the Wayback Machine for this domain](https://web.archive.org/web/*/stephanmax.is) reveal that I created the [first blog post on October 14, 2013](https://web.archive.org/web/20150106205637/http://stephanmax.is/writingabout/fire-up-sml-inside-your-vim-editor).
+The [results of the Wayback Machine for my old domain](https://web.archive.org/web/*/stephanmax.is) reveal that I created the [first blog post on October 14, 2013](https://web.archive.org/web/20150106205637/http://stephanmax.is/writingabout/fire-up-sml-inside-your-vim-editor).
 That means this personal website is nearing its tenth anniversary.
 However, I am not longing for this arbitrary milestone with pride or even mere comfort.
 Because the story of my personal website and me has been a story of misunderstandings, struggle, and neglect.
 The paragraphs that follow are my written pledge to give this story a happy ending.

 But first I need to address the obvious question: If this project has been such a source of discomfort and struggle why not delete domain and code repository and be done with it?
 Why do I want to keep a personal presence on the Internet?
 A good question that aligns with my recent endeavor to [start thinking about challenges with the question *Why?*](https://simonsinek.com/product/start-with-why/)